How to See Segovia, the Best Day Trip from Madrid

 Cathedral – Nuestra Señora de la Asunción y San Frutos must have one of the longest names of any cathedral we have visited.

-This beautiful gothic church was started in 1525 and finished in 1768.
+This beautiful Gothic church was started in 1525 and finished in 1768.
 Once again, amazing architecture.

 Visit the Alcazar